Resources for Tutors

-We are committed to the professional development of our GP tutors.
+We are committed to the professional development of our existing and prospective GP tutors.

 This is an annual meeting for all GP tutors who teach on our courses.
 It provides updates on what is happening in the primary care teaching department, as well as the medical school as a whole.
 It is a valuable opportunity to meet fellow tutors, discuss important issues and learn about new developments.